21 April 2015

 Breakfast and Snake Cave

-After an hour or so of this, we again returned to base for our breakfast of American pancakes, syrup and…..bananas (if you don’t already know about Nicky’s phobia of bananas I’ll again refer you to our Bananas and Spiders post).
+After an hour or so of this, we again returned to base for our breakfast of American pancakes, syrup and…..bananas Which (strangely enough) have the same effect on Nicky that spiders have on Ian.
 As bowls of the yellow monsters appeared at the table Nicky had to make a swift exit to another table some distance away.
 And I was left to brief our fellow guests who had been left slightly perplexed!

 We then re-packed our overnight bags and boarded the long tail to our final destination of the tour, which was across the other side of the lake, amongst the most spectacular karst scenery of the whole area.